-Dissertation and Final Defense: Following completion of the research project, the student must present the results of the project to the Dissertation Committee in the format of a completed dissertation.
+Examining Committee and Final Defense: When the advisor believes the candidate's dissertation is ready for defense, the advisor will submit a request to the College for appointment of a graduate faculty representative and convene an examining committee.
+The examining committee consists of the dissertation committee and an appointed graduate faculty representative.
+The student must present the results of their research project to the Examining Committee in the format of a completed dissertation.
 When the committee agrees that the project is complete and the dissertation sufficiently well written, the student must defend the significance and results of the project in a public dissertation defense.
-The Examining Committee consists of the Dissertation Committee plus a representative of the College of Arts and Sciences who is assigned to the committee by the Dean.
-Doctoral students are required to submit at least one manuscript based on their doctoral research at Kent State University to a refereed scientific journal prior to graduation.
+Doctoral students are required to submit at least one manuscript based on their doctoral research at

+Kent State University to a refereed scientific journal prior to graduation.
 Dissertation committees are to assure that this requirement is met.